Ayush112004/eShop/README.md

 ✅ Open http://localhost:8080/shopping-cart/index.jsp with your browser to see the result.<br>
 ✅ Note:- The above link will only work when this project is connected with Apache Tomcat server.

-# 📕 License

-This project is under <a href="https://github.com/ValentineFernandes/eShop-Website/blob/main/LICENSE">MIT</a> license.